JoHoop/semantic-ui-react-firebase-starter/README.md

 You'll get

--   a responsive navbar that collapses on mobile
+-   a responsive navbar that collapses on mobile as well as a footer
--   a react-router with public and protected routes for logged in users
+-   a react-router with public and protected routes and 404 error page
+-   lazy loading of componenents once needed with a suspense progress bar and error boundry.
 -   localization / translation with i18next
+-   provider for current user object as context to all pages

 as well as basic Firebase features for user authentication like